 We all aspire to be individual stock pickers and beat the market.
 However, there comes a time where an exchange traded fund, or "ETF" for short, just makes more sense.

-When investors are looking for broad exposure with a single click of a button, ETFs make sense.
+When investors are looking for broad exposure to the TSX, S&P 500, NASDAQ, or even the global markets with a single click of a button, asset-allocation, or "all-in-one" ETFs make sense.
 If you've identified you want to purchase one, you now have a plethora of funds to choose from, Canadian ETFs, and also different companies such as Vanguard, iShares, BMO, or Horizon.

 In this article I'm going to compare two popular growth ETFs in VGRO vs XGRO.
 These are the Vanguard and iShares growth ETFs that aim to give investors exposure to an 80/20 portfolio in terms of equities and fixed income.

 These balanced ETFs are similar, but do have differences when it comes to distributions, fees (MERs), and overall holdings.
 If you're looking at purchasing a strong ETF here in Canada, you're on the right track.
 Lets dig into the similarities, differences, and overall landscapes of the two funds, starting with VGRO.

 VGRO vs XGRO quick comparison table

 |80% Equities/20% Fixed Income

 |1 Year Returns: